haugstrup/sample-scrumboard/README.markdown

+# THIS IS A VERY OLD PROJECT.
+It's not longer compatible with the current release of podio-php and will not work out of the box.
+I keep it here for historical reasons.
+It will not work unless you port the code to the current state of podio-php yourself.

 # Podio API Sample: Virtual Scrumboard
 This is a simple example of how you can build specialized visual interfaces on top of Podio.
 It creates a virtual scrumboard based on Podio.
 You control all your sprints inside Podio and use the virtual scrumboard to get an overview of the state for your current sprint.